secmon-as-code/alertchain/docs/policy.md

 NOTE: Arguments with the `secret_` prefix in `args` have a special meaning.
 This indicates that the value is confidential (e.g., API keys) and will not be output in logs or similar records.

-## Global Attribute
+## Persistent Attribute

-The Global Attribute is a mechanism designed to share states between different alerts.
+The Persistent Attribute is a mechanism designed to share states between different alerts.
 It requires an external database to function.
 The databases currently supported are as follows:

 - [Google Cloud Firestore](https://cloud.google.com/firestore)

 ### Use Cases

-The Global Attribute is designed for use in the following scenarios:
+The Persistent Attribute is designed for use in the following scenarios:

 - To execute specific actions only when an alert occurs a specified number of times within a certain period.
 For example, if there are more than 10 accesses from the same IP address, it may be considered suspicious behavior and reported as an alert.
 If the number of occurrences increases further, actions such as blocking may be carried out.
 - To execute different actions based on the actions taken for past alerts.
 For example, if similar alerts occur multiple times in a short period, notifications can be suppressed or consolidated to the same destination.
 This can be used to aggregate multiple alerts into a single ticket in a ticket management service or to write messages within a thread rather than splitting them in a chat service, etc.

 ### Working Principle

-Global Attributes are stored in an external database.
-Every time an alert is processed (Action Policy execution), AlertChain fetches the Global Attributes associated with the alert from the external database and saves any added or updated Global Attributes back to the database after processing.
+Persistent Attributes are stored in an external database.
+Every time an alert is processed (Action Policy execution), AlertChain fetches the Persistent Attributes associated with the alert from the external database and saves any added or updated Persistent Attributes back to the database after processing.

-Global Attributes are stored under a **namespace**.
-Alerts and actions within the same namespace can reference the same Global Attribute.
+Persistent Attributes are stored under a **namespace**.
+Alerts and actions within the same namespace can reference the same Persistent Attribute.
 The namespace is specified in the alert's `namespace` field.
-If no namespace is specified, Global Attributes cannot be used, and all related rules are ignored.
+If no namespace is specified, Persistent Attributes cannot be used, and all related rules are ignored.

-- Global Attributes are uniquely identified by a combination of a namespace and an Attribute.ID.
-If you try to create a Global Attribute with the same ID in the same namespace, the value will be overwritten.
+- Persistent Attributes are uniquely identified by a combination of a namespace and an Attribute.ID.
+If you try to create a Persistent Attribute with the same ID in the same namespace, the value will be overwritten.
-- Global Attributes can have a specified TTL (Time To Live).
+- Persistent Attributes can have a specified TTL (Time To Live).
 If no TTL is specified, the default is 24 hours.
-Global Attributes that exceed their TTL are deleted.
+Persistent Attributes that exceed their TTL are deleted.
 - When values are overwritten, the TTL is updated.
 - Alerts with the same namespace are always processed in series.
 That is, multiple alerts with the same namespace are never processed simultaneously.
-This ensures that Global Attributes are updated without conflict.
+This ensures that Persistent Attributes are updated without conflict.
 However, the execution order of processes whose timing clashes is not guaranteed.
 The process that can acquire the lock the fastest will be executed first.

 ### Examples